From Excellent Advise for Living – Kevin Kelly

 - Enjoy the freedom of have luggage that isn’t a burden while on a trip to maximize your ability to enjoy the experience

-- Use a pack which is 20-35l rather than trying to find a maximum approved carry-on.
-Avoid wheels
+- Use a pack (avoid wheels) which is 20-35l rather than trying to find a maximum approved carry-on.
+The larger the bag, the more stuff you will bring whether you need it or not

-- Bring 1-3 set of clothing.
+- Bring 2-3 sets of clothing.
 You don’t need more.
 Make sure they are easy to wash and dry quickly.
+If you want to avoid a near nightly washing ritual, bring a week’s worth of clothing.
+For me this would be 7 pairs of underwear, and 3 pants and shirts.

 - Layer your clothing for varied conditions.
-“Base” layer, insulating sweater/fleece, puffy if cold, and a weather protective shell that can be used separately or together.
+“Base” or next to skin layer, insulating sweater/fleece, puffy if cold, and a weather protective shell that can be used separately or together.

-- Use shoes you can comfortable walk in all day.
-Add a second pair if circumstances call for a specific kind of shoe
+- Use shoes you can comfortably walk in all day.
+Add a second pair if circumstances call for a specific kind of shoe.
+For me this is trail runners and a light pair of sandals.

 Advantages of Traveling Light

-I have found when I am carrying a light bag (<16lb with good waist strap, <8lb if just shoulder straps) I feel an incredible sense of freedom.
+I have found when I am carrying a light bag (<16lb with load transferring hip strap, <8lb if just shoulder straps) I feel an incredible sense of freedom.
 My bag doesn’t weigh me down physically or psychologically.
-The following are some of the reasons I love onebag travel:
+The following are some of the reasons you might appreciate onebag travel:

 - Transportation becomes simpler and easier.
 You have a light bag you can manage yourself.
 You don’t have to find someone who can transport a number of large bags.
 For example, some remote towns use motorcycles with a sidecar as taxis.
 Imagine trying to hold onto a number of huge bags while sitting in a sidecar or on the back of the motorcycle.